ARCHBISHOP FULTON J. SHEEN

 According to others, Sheen noted the cardinal's sexual predilection with the utmost contempt, but for reasons of his own, would say nothing publicly.

-This silence from Sheen and other members of the hierarchy would cost the archdiocese dearly in vast financial payouts during the sexual scandals and assaults that rocked the American church in the last twenty years, and I would suggest has never fully recovered.
+This silence from Sheen and other members of the hierarchy would cost the archdiocese dearly in vast financial payouts during the sexual scandals and assaults that rocked the American church in recent years, and I would suggest has never fully recovered.

 But isn't it all about naked ambition and perhaps jealousy with these men.